 - A. SUBJECT.
 Types of employment and employee eligibility for benefits. - B. PURPOSE.
 To establish guidelines and definitions for types of employment and for entitlement to benefits. - C. POLICY.
 To promote uniform application of eligibility for benefits for City employees. - D. PROCEDURE. - 1.
 The types of City employment are: - a.
 Probationary Employee An employee on a trial status during the initial period of employment.
 All newly hired City employees are on a probationary status.
 Probationary periods may be extended at the City Manager's discretion if the employee has not fully demonstrated an ability to perform the job.
-A probationary employee may also be transferred or terminated at the discretion of the City Manager. - b.
-Regular Full-Time Employee An employee who has successfully completed the probationary period, is assigned to a position which is expected to continue for an indefinite duration, and works a shift schedule which will total no less than 2,080 hours per year. - c.
-Regular Part-Time Employee An employee who has successfully completed the probationary period, is assigned to a position which is expected to continue for an indefinite duration, and works a shift schedule of 20 hours or more, but less than 40 hours, per week. - d.
-Temporary Full-Time Employee An employee whose work assignment is limited in duration to 90 days or less, and works a shift schedule which on an annual basis would total no less than 2,080 hours. - e.
-Temporary Part-Time Employee An employee whose work assignment is limited in duration to 90 days or less, and works a shift schedule which on an annual basis would total less than 1,040 hours. - f.
-Reserve Officer An employee who is not entitled to benefits who may work for the police department on a part time basis if called to do so and who is required to volunteer at least sixteen (16) hours per month to remain on the City's Reserve Officer roster - 2.
-Employee compensation shall be stated in terms of hourly wage or biweekly salary.
+A probationary employee may also be transferred or terminated at the discretion of the City Manager.
+Also, an employee may be placed on probation for cause. - b.
+Regular Full-Time Employee An employee who has successfully completed the introductory period, is assigned to a position which is expected to continue for an indefinite duration, and works a shift schedule which will total no less than 2,080 hours per year. - c.
+Regular Part-Time Employee An employee who has successfully completed the introductory period, is assigned to a position which is expected to continue for an indefinite duration, and works a shift schedule of 20 hours or more, but less than 40 hours, per week. - d.
+Temporary Full-Time Employee An employee whose work assignment is limited in duration to 180 days or less, and works a shift schedule which on an annual basis would total no less than 2,080 hours. - e.
+Temporary Part-Time Employee An employee whose work assignment is limited in duration to 180 days or less, and works a shift schedule which on an annual basis would total less than 1,040 hours. - f.
+Temporary Per-Diem Employee An employee who works for brief periods of time, does not work a set schedule and the anticipated need for this temporary position is less than 180 days.